Official-Aurora/Cadmus/README.md

     }
     %end

-## LDRestart
+## Custom Command

-Runs ldrestart on the device.
+Runs a custom command on the device.

+NOTE: COMMAND CAN NOT BE RUN AS ROOT

 ### How to use: